xvicmanx/activities-app/api/README.md

 It will start a server at port `4500` by default.

 ## API documentation
-The API documentation consists of a Swagger spec that can be found at [API docs](http://localhost:4500/api-docs)
+The API documentation consists of a Swagger spec that can be found at [API docs](http://localhost:4500/api-docs) after running `npm start`.

+## Code documentation
+The code documentation can be found at [Code docs](API.md)

 ## Demo